 Why does my bread come out dense?

-Dense bread is almost always caused by one of five issues: dead yeast, not enough kneading, under-proofing, too much flour, or a too-cool oven.
-Here's how to diagnose and fix each one.
+Dense bread is caused by dead yeast, under-kneading, under-proofing, too much flour, or a cool oven.
+Here's how to diagnose and fix each issue.

 Short answer